 Accessing Articles through ProQuest

-ProQuest’s collection of Baltimore Afro-American articles can be accessed in-person at the USGA Museum and Library.
-Please contact Tara Valente (firstname.lastname@example.org) to schedule an appointment.
+ProQuest’s collection of Baltimore Afro-American and Chicago Defender articles can be accessed in-person at the USGA Museum and Library.
+Please email firstname.lastname@example.org to schedule an appointment.

-Additionally, patrons of libraries and academic institutions around the world can access ProQuest's complete cover-to-cover full-page and article images of the Baltimore Afro-American, should their library subscribe to it.
+Additionally, patrons of libraries and academic institutions around the world can access ProQuest's complete cover-to-cover full-page and article images of the Baltimore Afro-American and Chicago Defender, should their library subscribe to them.

-The following institutions maintain a subscription to ProQuest’s collection of Baltimore Afro-American articles:
+The following institutions maintain a subscription to ProQuest’s collection of Baltimore Afro-American and Chicago Defender articles:

 - Baltimore City Archives